activaservices/ProGitForProgrammers/README.md

 # ProGitForProgrammers
-Repository with Exervices on GIT for Developpers
+Repository with Exercices on GIT for Developpers